Framing Research on Activities as Mathematical Experiences (FRAME)

 Research Activity

-In collaboration with community-based organizations, the project will research how mathematics in maker experiences influence participant engagement and learning.
-The project will culminate in the design of a research study.
+In collaboration with community-based organizations, the project researched how mathematics in maker experiences influenced participant engagement and learning.
+The project culminated in the design of a research study.

 Impact